 Living with Fire is a challenge in the Sierra Nevada.
 We live in a fire-adapted ecosystem where wildfires used to burn naturally every 8 to 35 years depending on elevation.
 Since we started suppressing wildfire over a hundred years ago, Sierra Nevada forests and woodlands have gotten overly dense with vegetation creating fires that move more quickly and kill many more trees than before.
 Residents of the Sierra must learn to live with fire by living in fire resistant homes with defensible space, and by promoting community-wide fuel breaks and landscape-wide forest restoration with fuels reductions to reduce the risk of wildfire.

-They provide a forum for coordinating emerging research and tools on wildfire in California.
-The center facilitates working groups on fire research and management with state and federal partners.
+Emerging research and tools on wildfire in California.
+The center also facilitates working groups on fire research and management with state and federal partners.

-They are a collaborative group of prescribed fire practitioners, researchers, tribes, land managers, and others who work together to increase the responsible use of prescribed fire in the region.
-They hold meetings twice a year, and are currently working on some exciting projects that could help private landowners and NGOs use fire.
-The Council is working with The Nature Conservancy and Cal Fire to plan a prescribed fire training exchange in Northern California.
+A collaborative group of prescribed fire practitioners, researchers, tribes, land managers, and others working together to increase the responsible use of prescribed fire in the region.
+Meetings are held twice a year, and hosts frequent prescribed fire training exchanges throughout Northern California.

 Residents and landowners can work with local Fire Safe Councils to prepare and recover from wildfire

 - Butte County Fire Safe Council - Follow them on Facebook at https://www.facebook.com/buttefiresafe/

 - Nevada County Fire Safe Council - Follow them on Facebook at https://www.facebook.com/firesafecouncil/

 - Yuba County Watershed Protection and Fire Safe Council